swissbib/libadmin/documentation/Localization.md

 * Click the "New element" button in the "Paths" form,
 * Enter the path: ..

-### 4. All names of viewhelper methods that handle translations must be known
+### 4. All names of viewhelper methods that handle translations must be known to Poedit

- 	to Poedit for parsing the templates and collecting your labels, therefor:
+This in need in order to parse the templates and collecting your labels, therefore:

 * Change into the tab "Sources keywords"
 * Click the button "New item" of the keywords form
-* Enter item title: translate
+* Enter item title:
+  * translate
+  * addText
+  * addSelect
+  * addCheckbox

+See Screenshot : ![screenshot]

 ### 5. The catalog of editable labels now can be updated by clicking the **Update** option from the main menu bar.